fieldtrip/website/getting_started/yokogawa.md

 Each of the scanners used in neuroimaging research in principle has its own hardware-based coordinate system: the MRI has a coordinate system that relates to the bore, the MEG has a coordinate system that relates to the dewar, and the polhemus tracker has a coordinate system relative to the transmitter (the two-inch gray cube).
 Using a combination of the three systems (MRI, MEG, Polhemus) we try to relate the neuronal activity in the MEG to an anatomical location in the MRI.

 The general principle of coordinate system coregistration is to measure the same fiducial locations as points of reference with the different systems.
-Often, but not always, the fiducial locations are chosen to match clearly defined anatomical landmarks, such as the nasion (the bridge of the nose) and points that relate to the ear (e.g. pre-auricular points, mastoids, the ear canal).
+Often, but not always, the fiducial locations are chosen to match clearly defined anatomical landmarks, such as the nasion (the bridge of the nose) and points that relate to the ear (e.g., pre-auricular points, mastoids, the ear canal).
 To ensure that the same points can be recorded with the different types of scanners, the points are marke

 1. MRI using vitamine E capsules or another oily substance that has a large MR contrast
 2. MEG using coils through which an alternating electrical current can be passed, resulting in a small but well-localized magnetic field
 3. Polhemus using a felt-tip pen

 In general MEG analyses are performed in a ["head coordinate system"](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined) that relates to the anatomical landmarks.
 To get a clear picture of the head coordinate system, you should consider how the location of the origin (i.e. the point [0 0 0]) and the direction of the axes of the coordinate system (i.e. the x-, y- and z-axis) are defined in relation to the anatomical landmarks.
 For example, the origin of the coordinate system can be defined exactly between the two ears and the x-axis (or the y-axis) can be defined to point towards the nasion.
-Note that different hardware manufacturers and software packages use [different conventions](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined), e.g. the x-axis can point either to the nose (CTF) or to the right ear (Neuromag), and that different labs also use slightly different conventions for the "ear" landmarks.
+Note that different hardware manufacturers and software packages use [different conventions](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined), e.g., the x-axis can point either to the nose (CTF) or to the right ear (Neuromag), and that different labs also use slightly different conventions for the "ear" landmarks.

 Alternative to anatomically defined landmarks, it is also possible to use fiducials on other locations, as long as the position of the same fiducials can be detected with the different scanners.
 For the Yokogawa system three coils (MEG) or three vitamine capsules (MRI) can used that are placed on the forehead